rubenwardy/minetest_modding_book/en/chapters/hud.md

 ## Positioning

-Screens come in different sizes, and HUD elements need to work well on all sizes.
+Screens come in different sizes, and HUD elements need to work well on all screens.
 You locate an element using a combination of a position and an offset.

-The position is a co-ordinate between (0, 0) and (1, 1) which determines where, relative to the screen width and height, the element goes.
+The position is a co-ordinate between (0, 0) and (1, 1) which determines where, relative to the screen width and height, the element is located.
 For example, an element with a position of (0.5, 0.5) will be in the center of the screen.

 The offset applies a pixel offset to the position.\\
-An element with a position of (0, 0) and an offset of (10, 10) will end up at the screen co-ordinates (0 * width + 10, 0 * height + 10).
+For example, an element with a position of (0, 0) and an offset of (10, 10) will be at the screen co-ordinates (0 * width + 10, 0 * height + 10).

 Please note that offset scales to DPI and a user defined factor.

 ## Text Elements

-A text element is the simplest form of a HUD element.\\
+A text element is the simplest type of HUD element.\\
-Here is our earlier example, but with comments to explain each part:
+Here is the earlier example, but with comments to explain each part:

 {% highlight lua %}
 local idx = player:hud_add({
     hud_elem_type = "text",     -- This is a text element
     position = {x = 1, y = 0},
     offset = {x=-100, y = 20},
-    scale = {x = 100, y = 100}, -- Maximum size of text, crops off any out of these bounds text = "My Text"            -- The actual text shown })
+    scale = {x = 100, y = 100}, -- Maximum size of text, text outside these bounds is cropped
+    text = "My Text"            -- The actual text shown })
 {% endhighlight %}

 ### Colors

-You can apply colors to the text, using the `number` attribute.
+Use the `number` attribute to apply colors to the text.
 Colors are in [Hexadecimal form](http://www.colorpicker.com/).
+For example:

 {% highlight lua %}
 local idx = player:hud_add({